 How to Sell Your Business and Survive the Emotional Rollercoaster

-Whether you are thinking about putting your business on the market for long-term exit planning or banking on a sale in the short term, the process is often an emotional rollercoaster.
-There are the highs of making big dreams come true and the lows of unfulfilled expectations leading to stress and anxiety.
+Whether you are considering putting your business on the market as part of your long-term exit planning or banking on a sale in the short term, the process is often an emotional rollercoaster.
+Many a sale has been derailed by emotions on one side or the other.
+Awareness of the emotional challenges is the first step in preparing yourself psychologically, so you can perform well throughout the process.

 Even serial entrepreneurs who regularly go through business sales are challenged by the highs and lows of the process.
 It’s no wonder that many first-time sellers find it overwhelming.